-COURSE OUTCOME PSO PSO PSO PSO PSO 1 2 3 4 5 CO-1 Understand the process costing concepts so that logical decision can be taken and apply process costing concepts in business situations CO-2 Understand the accounting procedures of job, batch and contract costing and apply in practical situations CO-3 Identify the role of CVP Analysis and apply the marginal costing principles in decision making situations of businesses CO-4 Understand the concept of various budget and apply budgetary control in business situation CO-5 To know the application of cost control techniques CO-6 Apply costing for decision making in business areas
+CO-1 Understand the process costing concepts so that logical decision can be taken and apply process costing concepts in business situations

+CO-2 Understand the accounting procedures of job, batch and contract costing and apply in practical situations

+CO-3 Identify the role of CVP Analysis and apply the marginal costing principles in decision making situations of businesses

+CO-4 Understand the concept of various budget and apply budgetary control in business situation CO-5 To know the application of cost control techniques

+CO-6 Apply costing for decision making in business areas

-Introduction to the application of costing methods and techniques in business decision making-Job costing - Meaning- Procedure-Accounting.
-Batch costing- Meaning- Procedure-Economic Batch Quantity- Operating costing.
-(10 Hrs.)
+MODULE-1Introduction to the application of costing methods and techniques in business decisionmaking-Job costing - Meaning- Procedure-Accounting.
+Batch costing- Meaning- Procedure- EconomicBatch Quantity- Operating costing.(10 Hours)

-Contract Costing-Meaning-Features-Work certified and uncertified-determination of profit on incomplete contract-Work-in-progress-Balance Sheet-Escalation clause -Retention money -Cost plus contract.
-(15 Hrs.)
+MODULE-2 Contract Costing-Meaning-Features-Work certified and uncertified-determination of profit on incomplete contract-Work-in-progress-Balance Sheet-Escalation clause-Retention money-Cost plus contract.
+(15 Hours)

-Process costing - Process accounts -Process losses -Abnormal Gain and its treatment -Joint products, By- products and Co- products - Difference between joint products, by- products and co- products-Methods of apportioning joint cost- Methods of Accounting by products.
+MODULE-3 Process costing - Process accounts -Process losses -Abnormal Gain and its treatment -Joint products, By- products and Co- products - Difference between joint products, by- products and co- products-Methods of apportioning joint cost- Methods of Accounting by products.
+(20 Hours)

-Marginal Costing Meaning-Definition-Difference between Marginal costing and Absorption costing and differential costing-Advantages and disadvantages-Break Even Analysis Cost Volume Profit Analysis Simple break-even chart- Decision making -Pricing decisions-Key factor-Make or buy- Sales mix-acceptance of order.
-(25 Hrs.)
+MODULE-4 Marginal Costing Meaning-Definition-Difference between Marginal costing and Absorption costing and differential costing-Advantages and disadvantages-Break Even Analysis Cost Volume Profit analysis Simple break even chart- Decision making -Pricing decisions-Key factor-Make or buy- Sales mix-acceptance of order.
+(25 Hours)

-Budget and budgetary control-Meaning and definition- Objectives of budgetary control-advantages and disadvantages-Forecast and budget -Preliminaries for the installation of a system of budgetary control -Budget centre-Budget manual-Budget Committee-Preparation of cash budget and flexible budget-Zero base budgeting-Performance budgeting.
-(20 Hrs.)
+MODULE-5 Budget and budgetary control-Meaning and definition- Objectives of budgetary controladvantages and disadvantages-Forecast and budget -Preliminaries for the installation of a system of budgetary control - Budget centre-Budget manual-Budget Committee-Preparation of cash budget and flexible budget-Zero base budgeting-Performance budgeting.
+(20 Hours)

 - 1. Jain.
-S.P and Narang.K.L: Advanced Cost Accounting - 2.
-Prasad.N.
-K: Advanced Cost Accounting - 3.
-Khan.M.
-Y and Jain.P.
-K: Advanced Cost Accounting - 4.
-Thulsian P.C: Practical Costing - 5.
-Arora.M.
-N: Principles and Practice of Cost Accounting - 6.
-M.L Agarwal: Advanced Cost Accounting - 7.
-Bendrey, Essentials of Management Accounting. - 8.
+S.P and Narang.K.L : Advanced Cost Accounting - 2.
+Prasad.N.K : Advanced Cost Accounting - 3.
+Khan.M.Y and Jain.P.K : Advanced Cost Accounting - 4.
+ThulsianP.C : Practical Costing - 5.
+Arora.M.N : Principles and Practice of Cost Accounting - 6.
+M.L Agarwal : Advanced Cost Accounting - 7.
+Bendrey, Essentials Of Management Accounting. - 8.
 Murthy R.V.V, Cost and Management Accounting.

-Course Code 19U5COCOM2
+Course Code 23U6CRCOM21

-Title of the course PRINCIPLES OF BUSINESS
+Title of the course PRINCIPLES OF BUSINESS DECISIONS

-DECISIONS

-Semester in which the course is to be VI
+Semester in which the course is to be taught VI

-taught

 No. of credits 3

 No. of contact hours 72

-COURSE OUTCOME PSO PSO PSO PSO PSO 1 2 3 4 5 CO-1 Understand the economic concepts and theories applied in decision making CO-2 Familiarise the standards with the law of demand and its effects in the market CO-3 Explain the methods of forecasting the demand for a new product in the market CO-4 Explain the loss of the production and its influencing factors CO-5 Understand the concept of cost and its determinants CO-6 Analyse the relationship between cost and output and optimum firm CO-7 Understand the concept of pricing and price mechanism under various market situations CO-8 Apply the economic theories in different business situations
+CO-1 Understand the economic concepts and theories applied in decision making

+CO-2 Familiarise the standards with the law of demand and its effects in the market

+CO-3 Explain the methods of forecasting the demand for a new product in the market

+CO-4 Explain the loss of the production and its influencing factors

+CO-5 Understand the concept of cost and its determinants

+CO-6 Analyse the relationship between cost and output and optimum firm

+CO-7 Understand the concept of pricing and price mechanism under various market situations CO-8 Apply the economic theories in different business situations

-Decision making- Definition of decision and decision making- Importance of decision making- Steps in decision making- Types of decisions- Decision making environment- Elements of a decision- Application of economic theories in decision making- Areas where economic theories can be applied for business decision making - Important Economic concepts and theories applied in decision making- - Incremental Reasoning - Time Perspective - Discounting Principle - Opportunity Cost - Equi- marginal Principle.
-(12 Hrs)
+MODULE-1- introduction to economics- concept-Business economics- meaning- micro and macroeconomics- nature of business economics- scope- central economic problem- what to produce- how to produce and for whom to produce- economic system- capitalist economy- features - merits and demerits- capitalist economy and solution to central problem- socialist economy- features- merits and demerits- mixed economy-features-advantages of mixed economy over other economies-Decision making- Definition of decision and decision making- Importance ofdecision making- Steps in decision making- Types of decisions- Decision making environment- production possibility curve.
+(10Hours)